fleetdm/fleet/docs/Using Fleet/MDM-custom-OS-settings.md

 1. In the Fleet UI, head to the **Controls > OS settings > Custom settings** page.

-2. Choose which team you want to add the configuration profile to by selecting the desired team in the teams dropdown in the upper left corner.
+2. Choose which team you want to add a configuration profile to by selecting the desired team in the teams dropdown in the upper left corner.
 Teams are available in Fleet Premium.

 3. Select **Upload** and choose your configuration profile.

 Fleet API: API documentation is [here](../REST%20API/rest-api.md#add-custom-setting-configuration-profile)

-### OS setting status
+### OS settings status

 In the Fleet UI, head to the **Controls > OS settings** tab.